ECAS-Lab/ecas-training/egu_2019/ECAS_Training_EGU19.md

 When you log in to JupyterHub, a workspace is created for you with following directories:

-- **data:** input data required for the workflows
+- **/data:** input data required for the workflows/notebooks
-- **notebooks:** implemented use cases
+- **/notebooks:** set of ready-to-use Jupyter Notebooks with the implemented use cases
-- **workflows:** script-based workflows
+- **/workflows:** script-based workflows
-- **quickstart:** how to instantiate clients
+- **/quickstart:** quick guide showing how to use JupyterHub and instantiate terminals in ECASLab

 ## Demo

+### 1. Notebook

-All notebooks are available in the *notebooks* directory.
+All notebooks presented during the demo are available under the **/notebooks** directory in your jupyter workspace.

-### 1. Subset/Aggregate (simple)

-**Notebooks**
-* Aggregated_map.ipynb
-* Subsetted_map.ipynb
+1. *Subsetted map (.ipynb)*
+2. *Tropical nights (.ipynb)*
+3. (Optional) *Time Series Difference (.ipynb)*

-### 2. Computing Climate Indices (e.g Tropical Nights) (medium)
+### 2. Terminal

-Starting from the daily minimum temperature (1980-1990) TN, the Tropical Nights index is the number of days where TN > T (T is a reference temperature, e.g. 20°C).

-**Notebook** Tropical+Nights.ipynb

-### 3. Daily Temperature Range (DTR) (complex)

-The daily temperature range is the arithmetic difference between daily maximum and daily minimum temperature.

-**Notebook** DTR.ipynb
+The Ophidia Terminal is a robust, comprehensive, effective and extremely usable client, developed with characteristics similar to the bash program present in almost all Unix-like environments.
+In fact, besides submitting the Ophidia operators, it provides history management, embedded command help/manual, operator/command auto-completion, aliases creation and output rendering features.

+This demo will show examples of usage of the Ophidia Terminal and its main capabilities.

 ## Hands on

+The following notebook cover more details on data processing operations using ECAS/Ophidia:

+**Notebook** ECASLab-Training.ipynb

+It provides step-by-step instructions on how to use the Ophidia operators as well as the PyOphidia library.

+After the completion you can try to run the other notebooks available under the **/notebooks** folder or proceed with the following exercise.

+## Exercise (Optional)

+Starting from the daily maximum temperature, the Summer Days index is the annual count of days number of days where TX (daily maximum temperature) > 25°C

+Based on the definition, try to calculate the number of Summer Days (you can start from the *Tropical_Nights.ipynb* notebook).

+Useful information:
+**Input NetCDF:** Same as *Tropical Nights* notebook **25°C:** 298.15 Kelvin

 ---
 **NOTE**

-All notebooks are available under /notebooks in your jupyter workspace.
+Once completed you can compare your implementation with the *Summer Days* notebook provided under the **/notebooks** folder.

 ---

-The following notebooks cover more details on data processing operations using ECAS/Ophidia.
-They provide a step-by-step instructions on how to use the Ophidia operators as well as the PyOPhidia library.

-**Notebook** ECASLab-Training.ipynb

-## Exercise (Optional)

-Starting from the daily maximum temperature (1980-1990), the Summer Days index is the annual count of days number of days where TX (daily maximum temperature) > 25°C

-Based on the definition, try to calculate the number of Summer Days.

-Useful information:

-**Input NetCDF:** E63_kp40_198001_199012_T2m_daymax_merged.nc

-**25°C:** 298.15 Kelvin

-## Wraps-Up
+## Wraps Up

 + Access and Log in to *ECAS/ECASLab*
 + Compute climate indices
 + Visualize results